Online Program Book

 Artist Bio

 María José Milano is a Venezuelan flutist whose career spans orchestral, chamber, and solo performances.
-She was awarded the prestigious Gifted Tuition Scholarship from the Latin Grammy
+She was awarded the prestigious Gifted Tuition Scholarship from the Latin Grammy Cultural Foundation in 2021 and won the William H. Grass Memorial Prize at the 42nd James Pappoutsakis Flute Competition.

 Her performances have taken her around the world, collaborating with musicians from diverse backgrounds and reflecting her belief in music’s ability to connect cultures and foster meaningful exchanges.